 Hmm, what is this blog “Madison The Dainty Dachshund”?
-I like to steal her bones, toys another bed, think I’ll steal this too!
+I like to steal her bones, toys and her bed, think I’ll steal this too!
 At least just once before I go to my forever family.
 What’s that go to my forever family you ask?
 This is Foster Guinness from Midwest Dachshund Rescue!

 I came to stay with Madison on June 1st, her 13th birthday.
 She wasn’t too happy about my coming to her home.
 It didn’t take long for me to learn she is the boss.
 But being just 5 months old then, I liked to bug her and still do.
 Isn’t that what younger siblings are supposed to do?